nivenly/website/content/en/docs/_index.md

 Project membership is only open to maintainers of current Nivenly projects.
 Each project manages their own maintainer onboarding and offboarding.
-In order to be a maintainer for a specific project, you must reach out to that project.
+In order to be a maintainer for a specific project, you must reach out to that project's leads or existing maintainers.

 Note that for project membership:

 * There is no cost associated with project membership.
   * Individuals _can_ have a general membership and be a project maintainer at the same time.
 This will not duplicate their vote.
-* Projects delegate a maintainer to sit in the Nivenly Senate and represent their project.
+* Projects delegate a maintainer to sit in the [Nivenly Senate](#what-is-the-nivenly-senate) and represent their project.
 * All members must abide by the [Nivenly Covenant](/covenant).

 ##### Trade Members